 Thus, when we have undone the work of distortion we find the original signifier/signified relation plage.
 The last syllable 'ge' is phonetically scene related to the 'je' in the 'J'ai soif' of the Unconscious chain.
-We can postulate a metonymic sliding to the left of the diagram, from place to
+We can postulate a metonymic sliding to the left of the diagram, from plage to plage